bparanj/crystal/electronics/book/ideal-component.md

 ## Ideal Resistor

-From the perspective of TRIZ (Theory of Inventive Problem Solving), an ideal resistor would embody the concept of *Ideality*, where the system delivers the maximum useful function with minimal drawbacks or resources.
+From the perspective of TRIZ (Theory of Inventive Problem Solving), an ideal resistor would embody the concept of Ideality, where the system delivers the maximum useful function with minimal drawbacks or resources.

+Useful function:

-- Useful function: A resistor's primary function is to limit current in a circuit while ensuring proper voltage division.
+A resistor's primary function is to limit current in a circuit while ensuring proper voltage division.

+Harmful effects:

-- Harmful effects: Real resistors generate heat, consume power, and have limitations like tolerance variations, aging, and noise.
+Real resistors generate heat, consume power, and have limitations like tolerance variations, aging, and noise.

 An ideal resistor in TRIZ terms would: